svofski/tapeshnik/docs/FUTURISTIC.md

 ![mecha2025-3-magnets](futuristic/mecha2025-4-opto.jpg)

-The optical chip is obviously Vorlon technology.
-This module was finicky to assemble.
-Also I didn't make the solder pads from the other side of the platen so the space for soldering the PCB at the right angle was very tight.
-I think it ended up being offset from the centre of the tape a bit too much.
-We'll see if this sensor can see the tape at all.
+The optical chip PWM3389 is made using Vorlon technology.
+It seems to be tracking tape, time will tell how reliable it is.